philmcminn/new-paper/README.md

 disappeared from American English.
 These words sound odd and quaint to the American ear (so you may find them silently corrected in your paper, especially if working with an American collaborator).
 Top of the annoyance list appears to be the word "whilst".
 Use "while" instead.
-(It just sounds better anyway, IMO.)
+Check out [this page](https://en.wikipedia.org/wiki/Comparison_of_American_and_British_English#:~:text=Differences%20between%20the%20two%20include,in%20terms%20of%20mutual%20intelligibility.) for a more detailed comparison.

 ### Numbers